La Malinche: Background

 Malinche was probably between the ages of 8 and 12 when she was either sold or kidnapped into slavery.
-Díaz wrote that after her father's death, she was given away to merchants by her mother and stepfather so that their son (Malinche's stepbrother) would have the rights of heir.
-Scholars, historians and literary critics alike, have cast doubt upon Díaz's account of her origin, in large part due to his strong emphasis on Catholicism throughout his narration of the events.
+Díaz wrote that after her father's death, she was given away to merchants by her mother and stepfather so that their son (Malinche's halfbrother) would have the rights of an heir.
+Scholars, historians, and literary critics alike have cast doubt upon Díaz's account of her origin, in large part due to his strong emphasis on Catholicism throughout his narration of the events.

-In particular, historian Sonia Rose de Fuggle analyzes Díaz's over-reliance on polysyndeton (which mimics the sentence structure of a number of Biblical stories) as well as his overarching portrayal of Malinche as an ideal Christian woman.
+In particular, historian Sonia Rose de Fuggle analyzes Díaz's over-reliance on polysyndeton (which mimics the sentence structure of many Biblical stories) as well as his overarching portrayal of Malinche as an ideal Christian woman.
 But Townsend believes that it was likely that some of her people were complicit in trafficking her, regardless of the reason.
 Malinche was taken to Xicalango, a major port city in the region.
 She was later purchased by a group of Chontal Maya who brought her to the town of Potonchán.
 It was here that Malinche started to learn the Chontal Maya language, and perhaps also Yucatec Maya.
 Her acquisition of the language later enabled her to communicate with Jerónimo de Aguilar, another interpreter for Cortes who also spoke Yucatec Maya, as well as his native Spanish.

-The Conquest of Mexico
+The conquest of Mexico

 Early in his expedition to Mexico, Cortés was confronted by the Maya at Potonchán.
 In the ensuing battle, the Mayas suffered significant loss of lives and asked for peace.
 In the following days, they presented the Spaniards with gifts of food and gold, as well as twenty enslaved women, including Malinche.
 The women were baptized and distributed among Cortés's men, who expected to use them as servants and sexual objects.
-Malinche was given to Alonso Hernández Puertocarrero, one of Cortés's captains.
+Malinche was given to Alonso Hernández Puertocarrero, one of Cortés' captains.
 He was a first cousin to the count of Cortés's hometown, Medellín.